Other cruciferous vegetables include kale, broccoli, cauliflower, Brussels sprouts, cabbage, collard greens, rutabaga, and turnips.

 However, both are highly nutritious vegetables, and both can form part of a healthful diet.

-A person who is taking blood-thinners, such as Coumadin, or warfarin, should not suddenly begin to eat more or fewer foods containing vitamin K, as vitamin K plays a role in blood clotting.
+A person who is taking blood-thinners, such as Coumadin, or warfarin, should not suddenly increase or reduce the amount of vitamin K they consume in food, as vitamin K plays a role in blood clotting.

-To achieve good health and prevent disease, it is important to consider the overall diet.
+It is essential to consider the overall diet to achieve good health and prevent disease.
 It is better to consume a variety of foods than to concentrate on individual items as the key to good health.